BlueStamp-Engineering-2022/Sindu_BSE_Project/index.md

-﻿# Machine Learning for Hummingbird Detection Camera :camera:
-This project uses image recognition software to capture hummingbirds.
+﻿# Machine Learning for Hummingbird Detection Camera This project uses image recognition software to capture hummingbirds.
 Artificial neural networks plus Python code are applied to hours of video footage to extract and concatenate clips containing hummingbirds coming to a sugar-water feeder.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |